pramnora/Linode/README.md

 ### Runing the server...using Linode online Web Browser console window...

 In order to make the server run...
 - click on [Power On]
+...the button light will go from yellow/orange/green;
+(green light meaning it's fully on...and, ready to take commands;
+ yellow light meaning it's, now, off; and, therefore, no longer running.)

+Also, click where it says: [Launch LISH console]...;
+...which will launch the 'web browser based' sever console.

 Next, you can sign in to the online web browser based console, type...

 >> root@xx.xx.xx.xx